Football Detection Illustration | ProEvolution Academy

 It is a strategic process designed to spot the players who could have a significant impact on the team, not only in the short term but also in the long term.
 Here are a few key points about detection in the world of football:

-• Detection is essential for recognising talent young players and help them reach professional level.
+• Football trials is essential for recognising talent young players and help them reach professional level.

 • Thanks to these special days, clubs, coaches and recruiters have the opportunity to find the best teams, to assess their skills and put in place a plan to develop each member individually or collectively.